 From social anxiety disorder to post-traumatic stress disorder, an extraordinary 31.1% of all adult Americans will suffer from an anxiety disorder at some point in their lives.
 That adds up to approximately 40 million people in America alone, making anxiety disorders the most common mental illness in the country.
 On a global scale, a report released by the World Health Organization in 2017 suggests that almost 264 million people are living with anxiety worldwide.

 Fortunately for these people, anxiety is highly treatable with the right therapies.
-And, thanks to the 2018 farm bill which brought about the full legalization of hemp, CBD is poised to become a global staple in the treatment and alleviation of anxiety, depression and other conditions.
 In this article, we’ll take a closer look at what anxiety is and how natural remedies can help alleviate the symptoms of these debilitating disorders.